 It is also useful for drug-induced extrapyramidal symptoms and the prevention of dystonic reactions and acute treatment of dystonic reactions.
 Furthermore, benztropine has further off-label use as it can treat chronic sialorrhea occurring in developmentally-disabled patients.
 Also, several clinical studies worked on using benztropine in managing intractable hiccups.

 Benztropine antagonizes acetylcholine and histamine receptors.
-In the CNS and smooth muscles, benztropine exerts its action through competing with other cholinergic substances (especially acetylcholine) at muscarinic receptors.
-Consequently, it replaces cholinergic by muscarinic effects that appear to improve the symptoms of Parkinson disease.
-Besides, benztropine blocks the cholinergic muscarinic receptor in the central nervous system.
-Thus, it reduces the cholinergic effects significantly during Parkinson disease which becomes more pronounced in the nigrostriatal tract because of reduced dopamine concentrations.
+In the CNS and smooth muscles, benztropine exerts its action through competing with acetylcholine at muscarinic receptors.
+Consequently, it reduces central cholinergic effects by blocking muscarinic receptors that appear to improve the symptoms of Parkinson disease.
+Thus, benztropine blocks the cholinergic muscarinic receptor in the central nervous system.
+Therefore, it reduces the cholinergic effects significantly during Parkinson disease which becomes more pronounced in the nigrostriatal tract because of reduced dopamine concentrations.

 Benztropine administration routes include oral, intravenous, and intramuscular routes.
 Each route has a particular advantage according to its specific indication.

-Benztropine can be administered orally with no specific regards for meals.
+Benztropine can be administered orally with no specific regard for meals.
 The oral route is preferable to address initial and acute symptoms of drug-induced parkinsonian symptoms.

 There is no significant clinical difference in the action onset of benztropine between intramuscular or intravenous administration.